ARTICLE I. Name

 ARTICLE VI.
 Regional Societies and Regional Council

 Regional societies are societies that share the purposes and general principles of the Society, whose members will normally also be members of the Society, and that are recognized as such by the Board of Directors.
-The top officer of each regional society form a Regional Council for Ecological Economics and participate in the governance of the Society by acting as the nominating committee.
+The top officer of each regional society form a Regional Council for Ecological Economics chaired by the President and participate in the governance of the Society by acting as the Nominating Committee represented by the President.

 ARTICLE VII.
 Executive Committee

 The President, President-Elect and Immediate Past-President, and the Treasurer, shall comprise the Executive Committee, and shall act on behalf of the Board of Directors between the meetings of the Board of Directors.